CloverJoy/kimchiordimsum/README.md

 ## First feature, Stream Kimchi or DimSum video on our Website!
 Powered by YouTube Data API V3.
 (For development, please provide your own API key, you can set it as .env.local variable of KEYTWO)
 P.s: Sorry if our Watch feature is Error 500, It's because of the API call limitation!
 But, ENJOY!!!

 - [Subscribe our channel!](https://www.youtube.com/channel/UC5ijYrmKjAhSs4Hv7gVM1BQ?sub_confirmation=1) - New video every week about KPOP!!

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Your feedback and contributions are welcome!
 IZ*ONE PLZ PERMANENT :(